This quinoa chickpea salad is made with simple, wholesome ingredients that make it not only delicious but also beautiful and filling.

-Light and easy salad that includes quinoa, chickpeas, and veggies with a tangy orange miso dressing.
+It is a light and easy salad that includes fresh ingredients like quinoa, chickpeas, and veggies with a tangy orange miso dressing.

 This salad is amazing because it’s…